wesselrijk/MadLibs/README.md

 # MadLibs
-A short description of the app Journal.
+A short description of the app MadLib.

 ## Getting Started
 ### Prerequisites